DataHighway-DHX/documentation/docs/whitepaper.md

 ### Rules

-* Users may not participate in token mining using the MXC balances already staked at MXC Supernodes in the "Supernode Layer" from which they already receive quarterly rewards (see section "2.0 Staking Participation" <a href="https://www.mxc.org/hubfs/WP/MXC_data_economy_whitepaper.pdf" target= "_blank" class="pretty-link-colored">https://www.mxc.org/hubfs/WP/MXC_data_economy_whitepaper.pdf</a>).
+* Users may not participate in token mining using the MXC balances already staked at MXC Supernodes in the "Supernode Layer" from which they already receive quarterly rewards (see section "2.0 Staking Participation" in MXC's Data Economy Whitepaper <a href="#reference-2f6302" class="pretty-link-colored">[2f6302]</a>).
 * User mining base rewards and MSB rewards depend on the type and amount of their token holding.
 * It is a goal to avoid users that only need a single organisation from create multiple organisations instead unnecessarily just in order to obtain a higher MSB.